 3 - Have Go-To Recipes

 When you're not sure of what to cook, have a few simple go-to recipes in your cooking repertoire that you can make in a pinch.
 Need inspiration?
-Visit push511.com/nutrition/recipes for tons of delicious and easy recipes!
+See all these great Recipes for tons of delicious and easy recipes!

 4 - Balance Your Time with Variety